iGov OAuth 2.0 | February 2025 | |

 This causes the browser to send the following (non-normative) request to the authorization endpoint (inline wraps for display purposes only):¶

-The following sample claim set illustrates the use of the required claims for a client authentication JWT as defined in this profile; additional claims MAY be included in the claim set.¶
+The following sample claim set illustrates the use of the required claims for a client authentication JWT as defined in this profile using the private_key_jwt authentication method; additional claims MAY be included in the claim set.¶

 The JWT assertion MUST be signed by the client using the client's private key.
-See Section 2.2 for mechanisms by which the client can make its public key known to the server.
-The authorization server MUST support the RS256 signature method (the Rivest, Shamir, and Adleman (RSA) signature algorithm with a 256-bit hash) and MAY use other asymmetric signature methods listed in the JSON Web Algorithms ( JWA [RFC7518] ) specification.¶
+See Section 2.5 for mechanisms by which the client can make its public key known to the server.
+The authorization server MUST support the RS256 signature method (the Rivest, Shamir, and Adleman (RSA) signature algorithm with a 256-bit hash) and MAY use other asymmetric signature methods listed in the JSON Web Algorithms (JWA [RFC7518]) ) specification.¶

 The following sample JWT contains the above claims and has been signed using the RS256 JWS algorithm and the client's own private key (with line breaks for display purposes only):¶